Download PDF

 Government Size

-The top individual income and corporate tax rates are 30 percent.
-Other taxes include a value-added tax.
-The overall tax burden equals 17.4 percent of total domestic income.
-Government spending has amounted to 24.4 percent of total output (GDP) over the past three years, and budget deficits have averaged 7.8 percent of GDP.
-Public debt is equivalent to 68.7 percent of GDP.
+The top individual and corporate tax rates are 30 percent.
+The tax burden equals 17.3 percent of GDP.
+Three-year government spending and budget balance averages are, respectively, 24.7 percent and –7.8 percent of GDP.
+Public debt equals 67.8 percent of GDP.

 Regulatory Efficiency